bcgov/platform-developer-docs/src/docs/platform-automation/alertmanager.md

 The subject of the emails will contain the namespace name, which you can use for filtering your emails. ie: `Action Required: be1c6b-prod has critical alerts firing`

-The body of the email will also contain the display name of the Product as it is listed in the Registry/
+The body of the email will also contain the display name of the Product as it is listed in the Registry.

 ## Frequency